 Finasteride (brand name Propecia) is also being prescribed to some women "off-label" (without F.D.A. approval).
-It causes birth defects, and is therefore usually given to post-menopausal women.
+It causes birth defects.
+Therefore, it is usually given to post-menopausal women.
 It is also known for causing dizziness, nausea, hypertension, and sexual frigidity.

-The first thing that a woman should do if she is experiencing hair loss is look toward the medicine cabinet, and start throwing things in the trash.
+The first thing that a woman should do if she is experiencing hair loss is look toward the medicine cabinet.
 If the medications are anti-depressants, then be careful in discontinuing them.
 Most of these drugs cause severe withdrawal symptoms, because they were specifically designed to be addictive.
 Psychotic episodes are common withdrawal symptoms, as is the impulse to commit suicide.

 Two of the most common causes of female hair loss, excluding pharmaceutical side effects, are iron deficiency and hypothyroidism.
-The root causes should always be dealt with instead of just utilizing symptom treatments, or else much more debilitating problems could eventually replace the masked symptoms.
-Vegetarians and vegans are most likely to suffer from iron deficiencies, due to their lack of beef.
+The root causes should always be dealt with instead of just utilizing symptom treatments, or else much more debilitating problems could eventually manifest.
+Vegetarians and vegans are the most likely groups to suffer from iron deficiencies.
 Eating organic, grass-fed beef will correct this condition.
-Certain pharmaceuticals deplete iron in the body.
+Certain pharmaceuticals deplete iron from the body too.

-Many women experience hair loss due to extreme stress, such as the loss of a loved one.
+Many women experience hair loss due to extreme stress, such as from the loss of a loved one.
 Remember to take time out for yourself, and to do something that you love; especially physical activities.
-You may also wish to supplement with Saint John's Wort, a natural antidepressant.
-Do not take St. John's Wort whilst pregnant, or while trying to become pregnant; because it is an abortive and can cause pregnancy complications.

-There are many people who use the following supplements to deal with hair thinning that is associated with aging.
-They can also be used to help in the re-growth of new hair, after the root cause of hair loss has been dealt with.
-We generally recommend vitamin E and green tea to everyone, regardless of current health problems.
-While silica supplementation is recommended by quacks, there is already ample silica in everyone's diets, and there is no credible evidence of it having any supplemental benefit.
+There are many people who use the following supplements to deal with age-related hair loss.
+These supplements can be used to help in the growth of new hair, after the cause of hair loss has been dealt with.
+We generally recommend vitamin E and green tea to everyone, regardless of their current health.
+Silica supplementation is recommended by quacks, but there is already ample silica in everyone's diets, and there is no credible evidence of it having any supplemental benefit whatsoever.